sigcsets/sigcse2022/_reviewers/nifty-review-guidelines.md

 The [Nifty Assignments](/authors/nifty) project gathers great CS assignments to make their ideas and materials freely available for the CSE community.

+Thanks for thinking about reviewing for Nifty.
 To review for Nifty Assignments, you need to read and evaluate 5 submissions.
 Each submission is an assignment along with all its materials.

+{% include review-anonymity.html %}

+## Review Guidelines

+Nifty Assignments does not use bidding or anything especially complicated about matching Reviewers with submissions.
 If you have a conflict of interest with an assignment, just write that as your evaluation and don't score it.

-## Review Guidelines

-As a reviewer, we ask that you carefully read each submission assigned to you and write a constructive review that concisely summarizes the assignment and its fit as a Nifty Assignment.
+As a Reviewer, we ask that you carefully read each submission assigned to you and write a constructive review that concisely summarizes the assignment and its fit as a Nifty Assignment.
 When reviewing a submission, consider:

 * Is this a great assignment?
 * Does it teach topics of interest to many?